|BRJ Front Page||See all Essays||Send a Comment|

-There is no good reason why direct and straightforward income and wealth taxes cannot provide governments with all necessary revenues.
+There is no good reason why direct and straightforward income and wealth taxes cannot provide the government with all necessary revenues.
 While the income tax would be higher than at present, other taxes would disappear, the cost of business would be lower, jobs would be more plentiful, products and services would be cheaper, and the U.S. would be more competitive in world markets.
-(See note below.)

-The wealth tax, though fair, useful, and workable, is insidious because it taxes the same assets repeatedly, so it ought not be applied to the great bulk of the population; it should be reserved for the wealthy – but "who is wealthy" is the difficult question.
-(See note below.)
+Wealth tax though fair, useful, and workable, is insidious because it taxes the same assets repeatedly, so it ought not be applied to the great bulk of the population; it should be reserved for the wealthy, for those with "excess wealth" – but "who is wealthy" is the difficult question.

 Update, March 2005

 Today, Fed Chairman Greenspan testified to a congressional committee that he likes the idea of a federal sales tax.
 The idea as he expressed it was that such a tax on consumption would replace a portion of the income tax, and thus simplify the tax structure.
 It is used effectively in Europe, he said.